Hannah Locklear | December 12, 2023

 Let’s consider an example.

 Example: Sandy is being sued by a debt collector for an old medical debt in Delaware.
-After investigating the debt, Sandy discovers that she incurred the debt more than four years ago.
-Since the statute of limitations on medical debt is three years in Delaware, the case is invalid.
+After investigating the debt, Sandy discovers the last payment made on the delinquent account occurred more than four years ago.
+Since the statute of limitations on medical debt is three years in Delaware, the statute of limitations could be raised as a viable defense to challenge the debt collection lawsuit.
 Sandy uses SoloSuit to respond to the lawsuit.
 In her Answer document, Sandy lists the expired statute of limitations as one of her defenses, and the case gets dismissed.
 However, the debt will still affect Sandy’s credit score until seven years has passed from the date it appeared on her credit report.

 It is important to understand that there is no general, one-size-fits-all statute of limitations.
 Therefore, the statute of limitations on your debt is determined by the laws of the state in which you reside.